pifroggi/vs_colorfix/README.md

 If not set, all planes will be color-fixed.

 __*`backend`* (optional)__
-The backend used to run the color fix. **16-bit float input is always much faster on GPU, but not supported by older GPUs.**
+The used backend. **16-bit float input is always much faster on GPU, but not supported by older GPUs.**
-* `cpu` CPU mode using the Vapoursynth-ATWT plugin (slow).
+* `cpu` CPU mode using the vapoursynth-ATWT plugin (slow).
 * `ncnn` GPU mode using vs-mlrt with NCNN support.
 Works on almost any GPU, even MAC (fast).
 * `directml` GPU mode using vs-mlrt with DirectML support.
 Works on most GPUs, Windows only (fast).
 * `tensorrt` GPU mode using vs-mlrt with TensorRT support.
 Requires an Nvidia RTX GPU.
 On the first run, this mode will automatically build an engine, which may take a few minutes.
 Changing wavelets or input dimensions will trigger rebuilding, but build engines are stored *(very fast)*.